bruceravel/demeter/documentation/Athena/analysis/diff.rst

 **Experimental corrections**
-    Certain kinds of corrections for nonlinearities in the XAS measurement can be corrected by normalizing measured data by a blank scan – that is a measurement through the same energy range using the same instrumentation, but measured without the sample in the beam path.
+    Certain kinds of corrections for nonlinearities in the XAS measurement can be corrected by normalizing measured data by a blank scan |nd| that is a measurement through the same energy range using the same instrumentation, but measured without the sample in the beam path.
 This sort of correction, as shown in by Chantler, Barnea, et al., is equivalent to a difference spectrum measured in plain |mu| (E)